Alexander Nove

-Alexander Nove, FRSE, FBA (born Aleksandr Yakovlevich Novakovsky; Алекса́ндр Я́ковлевич Новако́вский; also published under Alec Nove; 24 November 1915 – 15 May 1994) was a Professor of Economics at the University of Glasgow and a noted authority on Russian and Soviet economic history.
+Alexander Nove, FRSE, FBA (born Aleksandr Yakovlevich Novakovsky; Алекса́ндр Я́ковлевич Новако́вский; also published under Alec Nove; 24 November 1915 – 15 May 1994), a non-Marxist socialist, was Professor of Economics at the University of Glasgow and a noted authority on Russian and Soviet economic history.
 According to Ian D. Thatcher, "[T]he consensus is that he was one of the most significant scholars of 'Soviet' studies in its widest sense and beyond."

-Biography
+Life and career

-Alexander Nove was born in Saint Petersburg, Russia the son of Jacob Novakovsky.
+Alexander Nove was born in Saint Petersburg, Russia, the son of Jacob Novakovsky.
+His father was a Menshevik who emigrated with his family in 1924 to Britain.
 He was educated at King Alfred School in London and received a BSc in economics from the London School of Economics in 1936.
 The school later made him an Honorary Fellow in 1982.

-He served in the Royal Signal Corps from 1939 but was transferred to Military Intelligence until 1946, reaching the rank of Major.
-From 1947 to 1958, he worked in Civil Service, mainly the Board of Trade.
+Nove served in the Royal Signal Corps from 1939 but was transferred to Military Intelligence until 1946, reaching the rank of Major.
+From 1947 to 1958, he worked in the Civil Service, mainly at the Board of Trade.
 He was a Reader in Russian Social and Economic Studies at the University of London from 1958 to 1963 and Professor of Economics at the University of Glasgow from 1963 to 1982.
 He was then Emeritus Professor and Honorary Senior Research Fellow at Glasgow until his death.

-In 1982 he was elected a Fellow of the Royal Society of Edinburgh.
+In 1982, Nove was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were William Hugh Clifford Frend, Sydney Checkland, Thomas Wilson, George Wyllie, Sir Kenneth Alexander and Leslie Alcock.

-Nove died in Voss, Norway on 15 May 1994.

-Family
+Personal life and death

-In 1951 he married Irene MacPherson, his second marriage.
+In 1951, Nove married Irene MacPherson, his second marriage.
 They had three sons: Perry and David, from his first marriage.
-Together they had Charles Nove (born 1960), a broadcaster.
+Together, they had Charles Nove (born 1960), a broadcaster.
+Nove died in Voss, Norway, on 15 May 1994.